rule

 Text 17

-What would have been her offense to a 'seer' like us who, taking a rope for a snake, not understands the real identity, for I'm the one who didn't conquer his senses.
+What would she have done wrong to a 'seer' like me who, taking a rope for a snake, has no notion of his real nature [his svarūpa]?
+I am the one out of control with his senses is it not?

 Text 18

-What does this filthy body, unclean, full of bad odors, have to offer, what are those 'blossoming qualities' and so on anyway, for sure they're an imposition set up by ignorance!
+What does this filthy body, unclean, full of bad odors, have to offer, what are those 'blossoming qualities' and so on anyway, they are clearly a false appearance sprouting from ignorance!
+(Vedabase)

 Text 19-20